crapp/geomandel/README.md

 for the computation.

-While the Apple clang compiler generated binary performed as good as the gcc binary on OS X (and even slightly better) the clang compiler on linux is outperformed by gcc by a factor of 2:1.
+While the Apple clang compiler generated binary performed as good as the gcc binary on OS X (and even slightly better) the clang compiler on Linux is outperformed by gcc by a factor of 2:1.

 ### Performance breakdown